atmb4u/butler/README.md

 __path__
 ========
+Its a list holding the reference to the entity.
 For dictionaries, path holds the keys for the element and for lists its the index for the element in the list.

 ##get()